devLana/react-auth-app/README.md

 # react-auth-app

-An app with basic front end authorisation and authentication
+A simple app with basic front end authentication